 b.
 That the world may know that You have sent Me, and have loved them as You have loved Me: Jesus here took the idea introduced in John 17:21 (that the world may believe that You sent Me) and expanded it.
 The repetition is notable, and so is the expansion.

 i.
-The idea that the unity of God's people would display to the world that Jesus was truly sent from God the Father was so important to Jesus that He repeats it in the same short prayer.
+The idea that the unity of God’s people would display to the world that Jesus was truly sent from God the Father was so important to Jesus that He repeated it in the same short prayer.

 ii.
 Then Jesus expanded the idea, now praying that the unity among generations of believers to come would also demonstrate to the world that Jesus loves His people, and loves them after the pattern of God the Father’s love for God the Son (and have loved them as You have loved Me).